These no-bake Christmas cake pops are festive, fun, and made from mint Oreo cookies. Kids and adults alike love these 5-ingredient pops!

 - Frosty the Snowman Cake Pops: Skip the food coloring and keep the chocolate dip white and add a teaspoon of vanilla extract into the batter.
 Then, create a snowman face by using black and orange sprinkles.

-- Refrigerator: The hands down best way to store cake pops is in a cake pop stand in the fridge.
-Never store them at room temperature, as they are prone to melting.
-They should keep for up to a week.
+- Refrigerator: It is best to store cake pops in a cake pop stand in the fridge.
+Avoid storing them at room temperature, as they are prone to melting.
+Refrigerate for up to a week.

-- Freezer: If you’d like to have cake pops on hand for up to 3 months, freeze them upright in a cake pop stand.
-Next, transfer them to a freezer-safe bag.
+- Freezer: If you’d like to have cake pops on hand for up to three months, freeze them upright in a cake pop stand.
+Then, transfer them to a freezer-safe bag.
 When you’re ready, thaw them upright in the fridge back in the cake pop stand.

-While you can make cake pops day-of, they are best prepped the day before so they can set in the fridge overnight.
-You could also make them in the morning if you plan on serving them in the evening.
+Make ahead tip: It is best to make cake pops at least one day in advance, so they can set in the fridge overnight.
+Or, make them early in the morning if you plan on serving them in the evening.

 - Russian Chocolate Cake Balls – Sweetened condensed milk and liqueur cake balls